 The Port also has a wide array of excellent restaurants and cafes which cater to the guests at the eight nearby hotels.
 The restaurants at Port Denarau tend to be a bit more expensive than in town, but the ones I’ve eaten at are quite good.

 In short, if you’re a visitor, Denarau has it all.
 If you’re interested in exploring the indigenous culture and meeting local people, you’ll need to jump in a car or a taxi.
-Denarau works well as a staging area for attractions around the “Burning West”, as the Nadi/Lautoka area is affectionately called.
+Denarau works well as a staging area for attractions around the “Burning West”, as the Nadi, Denarau & Lautoka area is affectionately called.

 Lautoka, Fiji’s second largest port, is located about 20 minutes north of Nadi via taxi.
-It’s more “industrial” in flavor, with fewer tourist attractions.
+It’s more “industrial” in flavor than Nadi, with fewer tourist attractions.
 Of all the communities in this Nadi, Denarau & Lautoka corridor, Lautoka is both the largest and the most “local” in flavor.
 Whereas Nadi has evolved (or perhaps devolved) into a booming tourist destination, Lautoka couldn’t be more different.

 With a population of around 52,220, it is Fiji’s second-largest city and an important business center.
 From here most of the vessels sail not only for foreign ports but to the outer islands and the resort areas.
 Lautoka is also a quintessential sugar town, with reputedly one of the largest sugar mills in the southern hemisphere.
 Although tourism is important to the region, sugar is still king here and the sugar industry is the largest single employer in the district.